 Advantages of Non-Cumulative Preference shares (Stocks)

-- Don’t have Obligation to Pay – With these types of preferred stocks, the company’s obligation to pay the shareholders do not exist.
+- Don’t have an obligation to Pay – With these types of preferred stocks, the company’s obligation to pay the shareholders do not exist.
 The company can skip paying the dividends in the current year with no arrears or balance being accumulated for the future year.
 For example, XYZ Company declares a $0.80 annual dividend to its preferred shareholders.
 However, the board of directors feels that there is not sufficient cash flow at the end to pay the dividend.
-Since the preferred stock is non-cumulative, the company has no obligation to pay them and these shareholders have no right to claim it.
+Since the preferred stock is non-cumulative, the company has no obligation to pay them, and these shareholders have no right to claim it.

 - Helps in Manage Cash Flows – Non-cumulative preferred stock in the books provides the companies to manage their resources/cash flows better.
 It gives them greater flexibility as the fixed obligation gets reduced.
 Hence it is beneficial for the companies to issue non-cumulative preference shares as the payments get suspended without any penalties being imposed.